 Last but not least, I cannot emphasize enough how often I see authors who hire me on Fivver overlooking the setting in their query letters or synopses.
 Lines like “when so-and-so moves to the city . . .” or “on a remote farm” are rampant.
 But what city?
 A remote farm where?
 These phrases give us a vague idea of the setting, but they’re not specific enough to make it feel real or even the slightest bit memorable.
 And that’s when authors actually bother to touch on the setting in their query or synopsis—most people get so wrapped up in trying to condense their story down to a couple paragraphs that they don’t even mention the setting at all.

 Is There Such a Thing as Too Specific?

-Of course, there can always be too much of a good thing, and specificity in your story is no different.
-Finding the right balance is key—too much specificity can result in rambling purple prose, whereas too little will inevitably result in a story that’s unfortunately forgettable.
+Of course, there can always be too much of a good thing, and specificity in your story is no exception.
+Finding the right balance is key—too much specificity can result in rambling purple prose, whereas too little will inevitably result in a forgettable world and flat, two-dimensional characters.
 A good rule of thumb is to think about the scale of what you’re describing, relative to your book.
-If you’re writing a first-person narrative with only the one main character, then you’re going to have plenty of time to weave the specifics of their backstory and their interests throughout the plot, without it feeling like overload.
-But if it’s their little brother that only appears in one brief scene, we probably don’t need to know about his irrational fear of bumble bees or his preference for chocolate milk over regular.
+If you’re writing a first-person narrative with only the one main character, then you’re going to have plenty of time to weave the specifics of their backstory and their interests throughout the plot without it feeling like overload.
+But if it’s their little brother that only appears in one brief scene, we maybe don’t need to know about his irrational fear of bumble bees or his preference for chocolate milk over regular.